 Ten years ago, the demand for Arabica was 70%, and Robusta’s demand was 30%.
 Today it’s closer to 60%, 40%.

-Part of the shift is due to new countries, such as Viet Nam, growing Robusta.
-India uses to be a totally Arabica country is now about 50 50.
+The shift is partly due to new countries, such as Vietnam, growing Robusta.
+India used to be a totally arabica country and is now about 50-50.

 India has had severe disease and pest problems with Arabica.

 Putting disease aside, how do they cup?
 How do they taste?
 Could there be Robusta that can compete with the high-end Arabica that exists in the super-specialty market?

 High-end Arabica that exists in the super-specialty market?

 This conversation is already happening.
 There are high-quality Robusta possible.
 How do we define quality?
 How do we determine what good is?

 Right now, there are no standards for Robusta (as opposed to existing standards for Arabica).

 Minimal standards are developing, but they’re not widely known.

 Most Robusta Coffee is being Combined With Other Robusta Coffee